Installing a New Garbage Disposal

 Dishwasher Drain Connector Kit (optional)

-- The following instructions are for a first-time disposal installation.
-If replacing a disposal, click here for instructions.
+- The following instructions are for a first-time garbage disposal installation.
+If replacing a garbage disposal, click here for instructions.

 Large channel-lock pliers or a pipe wrench work well to loosen the nuts holding the pipes together.
 When both connections are free, remove the parts.
 You may want to clean the horizontal drain pipe to eliminate any possible blockage.
 (This is not necessary in new construction.)